Mourning the loss of Physical Interfaces

 After a little editing on the analog equipment, when I wanted something to happen, my body grabbed the knobs and made things happen.
 “The next sequence is from earlier on the source tape,” I thought, and the tape rewound; “It’s coming up here,” and the tape slowed and stopped at the right spot.
 My hands worked from training, not from thinking; my actions became fluid.
 This fluency never occurred with the generic interface on the Toaster.

 When you see an image of a live-broadcast control-room, they don’t have mice and generic computers.
-The video people have control boards with buttons and levers and joysticks, the audio people have mixers with sliders and knobs.
-As events unfold, there’s no time for them to fiddle with mice, open widgets, move windows, dismiss alerts.
+It’s still big, custom control boards with buttons and levers and joysticks for the video folks, while the audio people have mixers with sliders and knobs.
+As events unfold, there’s no time for anyone to fiddle with mice, open widgets, move windows, dismiss alerts.

 As I write, I think words and they appear in this document on the screen.
 I don’t think about pressing the keys; that’s wired into my body, like forming sounds for speech.